 Condensation is caused by excess moisture in the air hitting colder surfaces, so if you want to reduce it appearing, slash moisture levels at home.
 When you cook, put a lid on pans and keep the kitchen well ventilated by installing an extractor fan or keeping the window open.

 Similarly, when you take a bath or shower, keep the room well ventilated to allow steaming air to escape through a window or vent.
-Remember to keep the door closed to avoid moisture escaping to other parts of the house.
+To stop condensation forming, the bathroom windows should be opened and extractor fans turned on.
+Try to keep the bathroom door shut as much as possible so the moisture doesn’t escape into other parts of your home.

-Where surfaces attract moisture, wipe them down to get rid of the excess damp.
+Wet surfaces attract moisture, so wipe them down to get rid of the excess damp.

 As winter beckons, we may be more tempted to dry wet clothes indoors on radiators, but doing so creates higher moisture levels in the air, contributing to condensation.
 Try to hang your washing outdoors as much as possible during winter.